 The mission of the University of Pittsburgh School of Medicine is to improve the health and well-being of individuals and populations through cutting-edge biomedical research, innovative educational programs in medicine and biomedical science, and leadership in academic medicine.
 We strive to implement this mission with the highest professional and ethical standards, in a culture of diversity and inclusiveness, and in an environment that enables all students, faculty, and staff to develop to their fullest potential.

 Message from the Dean

 We all know excellence when we see it—or realize when we don't—but how can excellence be defined in terms of investigating today's diseases and educating tomorrow's physicians?

-At the University of Pittsburgh School of Medicine, where excellence is an everyday pursuit (and a goal that is almost always attained), I believe that creativity and leadership are two characteristics of excellence that define it best.
+At the University of Pittsburgh School of Medicine, and indeed at each of its health sciences schools, where excellence is an everyday pursuit (and a goal that is almost always attained), I believe that creativity, compassion, and leadership are three characteristics of excellence that define it best.

 Why?
-Our mission, first and foremost, is to educate the finest clinicians and investigators, and to be successful in either—or, in some cases, both—of these ventures requires nothing less than outstanding creativity and leadership.
+Our mission, first and foremost, is to educate the finest clinicians and investigators; and to be successful in either—or, in some cases, both—of these ventures requires nothing less than outstanding creativity, compassion, and leadership.

 One needs to be creative as a clinician because, despite all of the advances of modern medicine, each patient is unique, and diagnoses are not always obvious.
-One needs to be creative as an investigator because research, by its very nature, involves a quest for that which is unknown and, if discovered, constitutes one more bit of the vast, intricate puzzle we call life.
+One needs to be creative as an investigator because research, by its very nature, involves a quest for that which is unknown and, if discovered, constitutes the next piece of the vast, intricate puzzle we call life.